NikoH868/urban-biodiversity-dce/README.md

 ## How to cite
 If you use this repository, please cite:
-> [Howai, N and Balcombe, K], (2025). *Urban Biodiversity DCE Project in Greater Manchester*.
+> [names removed], (2025). *Urban Biodiversity DCE Project in Greater Manchester*.
 GitHub repository: https://github.com/NikoH868/urban-biodiversity-dce